offen/offen/docs/running-offen/test-drive.md

 ```
 {: .mb-8 }

-If you have already installed the application use:
+If you have already downloaded the binaries use:

 ```
 ./offen demo
 ```
 {: .mb-8 }

-Head to `http://localhost:9876` and start your testing.
+Head to the URL printed in the terminal and start your tests.
 You can log in using the account `demo@offen.dev` and password `demo`.